koreiklein/dist_zero/README.md

 To send logs there during development *in simulated mode*, set `LOGSTASH_HOST=localhost` and `LOGSTASH_PORT=5533`.

-To send logs there while running *in virtual mode*, you'll need the hostname of the host from containers.
+To send logs there while running *in virtual mode*, you'll need a hostname that the containers can use to refer to the host.
 When using docker-for-mac, this is `host.docker.internal` [see the notes](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17060-ce-mac18-2017-06-28-stable)

 The elk stack contains a [LogTrail](https://github.com/sivasamyk/logtrail) configuration for browsing logs across all